bingyuzhang/bingyu/research-en.md

 ## Thesis and notes

+- [A remark on Continuous K-theory and Fourier-Sato trasform](Files/FourierSatoKtheory.pdf).
+Here, we generalize a computation of the Continuous K-theory using the Fourier-Sato transform.

 - [PhD Thesis](Files/PhD_Thesis.pdf) is my PhD thesis.
 It basically consists of the last two papers above but is not strictly their sum.

 - [Generating functions and Sheaves](Files/GF-Sheaves.pdf) is a note for a short lecture within CIRM Spring School on Symplectic and Contact Topology in 2021.
 The short lecture, given by Sylvain Courte, introduces the basic notions of generating functions and sheaves.